 You can still tailor a client’s experience if his or her membership is only for group classes.
 Following the Prescriptive Model, you can review a client’s goals and shift the client journey every quarter.
 But that journey has to include updates to a nutrition program.
 Clients won’t figure this out for themselves.
 And while they can find workouts for free on any app now, they can’t find coaching.
 I wrote more about this on TwoBrainCoaching.com.

 Nutrition coaching doesn’t require much space.
 It doesn’t require any equipment.
 And because most nutrition coaching is about accountability, you don’t need a degree to help people fix their diets.

 (In these states, you do require a licensed registered dietitian to prescribe a diet.
-But you can work with an RD to do it—find a local one or work beneath the umbrella of a system like Healthy Steps.)
+But you can work with an RD to do it—or, even better, teach nutrition within the boundaries of the law with the Two-Brain Coaching program.)

 A nutrition practice can scale up quickly: Most gyms in Two-Brain immediately add $500-$2,000 in recurring monthly nutrition coaching revenue just by offering the service to current clients.
 And unlike adding 10 new exercise clients, these clients don’t require more space or equipment.

 Finally, nutrition coaching has a high effective hourly rate for coaches because they can serve many nutrition clients in the same hour.
 While the coach should expect to answer questions at 9 p.m., he or she doesn’t have to stand in the gym and watch a client perform reps.

 Adding a nutrition program to your gym is great for revenue.
 It’s a good potential position for a coach.
 And, most importantly, it helps your clients reach their goals.